allegheny-computer-science-203-s2021/assessment/assessment.md

 * Postmortems

-  * :flushed: = Student does not contribute when fixing remaining issue and blames other group members.
+  * :flushed: = Student does not contribute in discussions to figure out what went well, what went wrong and what can be done to better the group's work in the future.
+Student does not follow through on decided actions to better future work.
-  * :worried: = Student is unwilling to fix postmortems in a proper manner, and isn't helping the team.
+  * :worried: = Student does not give many contributions in discussions to figure out what went well, what went wrong and what can be done to better the group's work in the future.
+Student does a poor job of following through on decided actions to better future work.
-  * :neutral_face: = Student subtly helps the group fix remaining issues.
+  * :neutral_face: = Student gives minor contributions in discussions to figure out what went well, what went wrong and what can be done to better the group's work in the future.
+Student attempts to follow through on decided actions to better future work.
-  * :blush: = Student helps the group fix multiple issues, and contributes a lot.
+  * :blush: = Student contributes in discussions to figure out what went well, what went wrong and what can be done to better the group's work in the future.
+Student also follows through on decided actions to better future work.
-  * :laughing: = Student leads the group, and guides everyone to fix the issues as a team.
+  * :laughing: = Student greatly contributes in discussions to figure out what went well, what went wrong and what can be done to better the group's work in the future.
+Student also follows through on decided actions to better future work.

 * Conflicts